OpenLLM-France/Lit-Claire/hf_files/Claire-Falcon-7B-0.1/README.md

         top_k: 10
 ---

-# Claire-Falcon-7B
+# Claire-7B-0.1

-**Claire-Falcon-7B is a 7B parameters causal decoder-only model built by [OpenLLM-France](https://github.com/OpenLLM-France) adapted from [Falcon-7b](https://huggingface.co/tiiuae/falcon-7b) on French conversational data.
-Given that some of the corpora used are available under CC-BY-NC-SA or CC-BY-SA licenses, it is made available under CC-BY-NC-SA license.**
+**Claire-7B-0.1 is a 7B parameters causal decoder-only model built by [OpenLLM-France](https://github.com/OpenLLM-France)** **adapted from [Falcon-7b](https://huggingface.co/tiiuae/falcon-7b) on French conversational data.**
+**Given that some of the corpora used are available under CC-BY-NC-SA or CC-BY-SA licenses, it is made available under CC-BY-NC-SA license.**

 ## How to use